 Here are a few ways we were able to survive our road trip to Disney World:

 Music, audiobooks, and podcasts

 20 hours is a long time, so you want to make sure you have plenty to entertain you!
 Anything audio is great because of course the person driving can’t watch or read anything.
 I also can’t really watch or read anything even when I’m driving because I get carsick easily.
 Music and singalongs are always fun, especially if you have a good Disney playlist!
 We actually found podcasts to be our favorite.
 We listened to some Disney ones, as well as a few others.
-Often they bring up interesting topics of discussion and we would pause it to have our own discussions.
+There are plenty of great podcasts out there for kids that parents will enjoy as well during family trips.
+Often the podcasts bring up interesting topics of discussion and we would pause it to have our own discussions.
 Sometimes they went on for quite awhile and led to some great conversation.

 Of course snacks are another great way to get through the trip.
 We tried to pack a balance of healthy and “fun” things, and items that could be pretty easily consumed in the car.
 We had granola bars, apples, trail mix, goldfish, chips, pretzels, and jerky, amongst other things.
 You could also bring a cooler and do sandwiches or other more filling items as well.

 One of the major downsides of being in the car so long is being cramped into one seat.
 I at least try to make it as comfy as possible by bringing blankets, pillows, and sweatshirts so I can adapt to the temperature and get cozy when I’m not driving!

 If your drive is on the long side I really recommend looking into a place to stay overnight to break up the trip a bit.
 It can be tempting to want to drive straight through and get to Disney as soon as possible, but it’s also exhausting.
 We realized even if we tried to do that we wouldn’t arrive until very late at night, and immediately getting up early the next day to hit a park didn’t sound like the most fun!